-Long necklaces and big bracelets catch in clothing.
+Long necklaces, big bracelets, and watches catch in clothing.
 Dangling earrings are distracting.
-Large rings can scratch a man’s hand.
-Men are aware of this.
-Wearing loads of jewelry is like a sign saying, “Stay Away.”
-So keep all your jewelry small and simple.
+Large rings can scratch your partner’s hand.
+Keep all your jewelry small and simple.

-#4: Shoes are your most important accessory for attracting men who dance.
+#4: Shoes are your most important accessory on the dance floor.

 For the classroom: